mmcnulty88/CSC842/Module4/README.md

 ## Current Limitations:

-- Images are specific to the .docx documents, though the secret insertion works for other types such as an excel file.
+- Images are specific to the .docx documents, though the secret works for other types such as an excel file.
 - Only the first image is used.
 - A specific file is always used to insert the secret into.